POSOCO/grid_elements_api/README.md

 3. The substation owners can be recorded later while creating the substations table

 4. We will fill in the element_id, line number, voltage level, mvar, is_switchable values from this excel table to the line reactors table

+###Important Points
+1. Use the statement `SET default_storage_engine=InnoDB;` in the creation sql so that all tables have the same engine

+2. A short guide to use sql variables in statements - [https://www.safaribooksonline.com/library/view/mysql-cookbook-2nd/059652708X/ch01s27.html](https://www.safaribooksonline.com/library/view/mysql-cookbook-2nd/059652708X/ch01s27.html)

+3. Use `multipleStatements: true` in the mysql connection arguments to execute multiple statements

 ##Todos
 1. Add end substation_id attribute to line reactor table -- done